In honor of Thanksgiving, we present you with a list of 10 healthy things to be thankful for…

 Laughter has an effect similar to exercise like increasing blood flow, boosting your immune system, lowering blood sugar levels, and helping you sleep better.
 One study found that 10 – 15 minutes of hearty laughter can burn up to 50 calories!

 - That it’s Never Too Late to Start Being Healthy!

 No matter how “old” you are or think you are, it’s never too late to start being active.
 Becoming physically active at any age significantly improves health compared to those who never start.

-Red wine in particular (who’s got “Red, Red Wine” by UB40 playing in their head??).
+Red wine in particular.
+(Now who’s got “Red, Red Wine” by UB40 playing in their head??)
 Red wine has healthy antioxidants called polyphenols that might help protect your heart’s lining.
 Red wine also contains resveratrol which is shown in some studies to help prevent blood vessel damage, lower bad cholesterol, and help prevent blood clots.
-On top of all that it pairs incredibly well with turkey – cheers!
+On top of all that it pairs incredibly well with turkey — cheers!

 They don’t just tell amazing stories and take us to amazing places but they also provide a slew of health benefits.
 Reading helps keep your mind sharp helping prevent mental decline with age and even ward off Alzheimer’s disease.
-Good reasons to crack open a book by the fire this weekend!
+Good reasons to crack open a book by the fire!

 - Every Single Day